kimbo128/contextmanager/README.md

 ## Path Resolution

 The Context Manager uses absolute paths constructed at runtime to locate domain servers.
-This approach:

-- Ensures consistent path resolution regardless of the current working directory
-- Makes the code portable and sharable on GitHub
-- Uses Node.js's `path.resolve()` with `import.meta.url` to create absolute paths relative to the context manager's location

 If you need to modify paths to domain servers, update the `domains` array in `main/index.ts`.

 ## Installation & Usage